Sports Spread Betting The Basics

 Good luck with your Spreads betting and promotional full terms and excluded markets available here.

-But that's not all, new customers can also enjoy a £25 Fixed Odds free bet!
-After opening a Sporting Index account, simply place and settle five x £5+ bets on any sports market at odds of 2.00 (1/1) or greater within 30 days of joining, and when the fifth bet settles you will receive a £25 free bet!
-Free bet is valid for 7 days and stake not returned.
+But that's not all, new customers can also enjoy £20 in Fixed Odds free bets!
+After opening a Sporting Index account, simply place and settle £10+ on any sports market at odds of 2.00 (1/1) or greater within 14 days of joining, and when the qualifying bet settles you will receive 2 x £10 free bets!
+Free bets are valid for 7 days and stake not returned.

 Fixed odds promotional full terms available here.